knpuniversity/javascript/knpu/ep2-es6/template-strings.md

 Before we move on, there's *one* other strange thing you might see with template strings.

-In your project, you should have a `tutorial` directory with an `upper.js` file inside.
+If you downloaded the start code for this project, you should have a `tutorial` directory with an `upper.js` file inside.
 Copy that function.
-And then, at the bottom of `RepLogApp.js`, paste it before template.
+And then, at the bottom of `RepLogApp.js`, paste it before the template.
 Just follow me on this: right before the tick that starts the template string, add the function's name: `upper`.

 So literally `upper`, then without *any* spaces, the opening tick.
 This is called a tagged template.
 And by doing this, the string and its embedded expressions will